Pope Innocent XI: Cologne controversy

-Joseph Clement was not only the candidate of Emperor Leopold I (1658–1705) but of all European rulers, with the exception of the King of France and his supporter, King James II of England (1685–88).
+Joseph Clement was not only the candidate of Emperor Leopold I (1658–1705) but of all European rulers, with the exception of the King of France and his supporter and cousin, King James II of England (1685–88).
 At the election, which took place on 19 July 1688, neither of the candidates received the required number of votes.
-The decision, therefore, fell to Innocent XI, who designated Joseph Clement as Archbishop and Elector of Cologne.
+The decision, therefore, fell to Innocent XI, who designated Joseph Clemens as Archbishop and Elector of Cologne.

 Louis XIV retaliated by taking possession of the papal territory of Avignon, imprisoning the papal nuncio and appealing to a general council.
 Nor did he conceal his intention to separate the French Church entirely from Rome.
 The Pope remained firm.
-The subsequent fall of James II in England destroyed French preponderance in Europe and soon after Innocent XI's death the struggle between Louis XIV and the papacy was settled in favour of the Church.
+The subsequent fall of James II in England destroyed French preponderance in Europe, and soon after Innocent XI's death, the struggle between Louis XIV and the papacy was settled in favour of the Church.

 Innocent XI and William of Orange

 Innocent XI dispatched Ferdinando d'Adda as nuncio to the Kingdom of England, the first representative of the Papacy to go to England for over a century.
 Even so, the Pope did not approve the imprudent manner in which James II attempted to restore Catholicism in England.
 He also repeatedly expressed his displeasure at the support which James II gave to the autocratic King Louis XIV in his measures against the Church.
 It is not surprising, therefore, that Innocent XI had less sympathy for James than for William of Orange and that he did not afford James help in his hour of trial.
 Innocent refused to appoint James II's choice as a Cardinal, Sir Edward Petre, 3rd Baronet.